AdobeDocs/learning-manager.en/help/migrated/social-login-prime.md

    If it is an incorrect JSON, there will be an exception.

-   This social login feature is&nbsp;only used for INTERNAL users.
+   This social login feature is only used for INTERNAL users.